-Ensuring high-quality contraceptive services are available is a critical part of delivering rights-based family planning services.
-Measuring quality of family planning services is complex and multi-dimensional—for this section, we are limiting our focus to FP2020 Core Indicator 14, the Method Information Index.
-However, we recognize that there are many other important aspects of quality that must be examined in countries.
+Ensuring the availability of high-quality contraceptive services is a critical part of delivering rights-based family planning services.
+Measuring quality of family planning services is complex and multi-dimensional—for this section, we are limiting our focus to the data that the Method Information Index can provide, however, we recognize that there are many other important aspects of quality that must be examined in countries.

-Core Indicator 14, the Method Information Index, serves as a proxy for quality of counseling and reflects the extent to which women are informed about side effects and alternate methods.
+It gives insight into the type of information women receive during counseling and the extent to which women are informed about side effects and alternate methods.
 The MII is a summary measure constructed from three questions asked of current contraceptive users about the occasion when they obtained their current method: